09 February - 15 March 2022

 Grant period: 1-4 years

-- For this call, the project period shall in normal cases be a maximum of three years.
-If your proposed project period is longer, you must specifically justify the need for a fourth year.
+- For this call, the project period shall be a maximum of 3 years under normal circumstances.
+If your proposed project cannot be completed within a 3-year period, you may apply for 4 years.
+You must then specifically justify the need for a fourth project year in the research plan.

 - You will need to have a data management plan Opens in new window. for data generated within the research we award funds for.
 You must not send the plan to us, but according to our general grant terms and conditions, your administrating organisation must confirm that a data management plan will be in place when you start your project or equivalent, and also that the plan will be maintained.